-The 1953 roster of 31 members included Robert W. Eggleton (still an active member), Roger Borrup (editor of the newsletter), trip chairman Edward G. Kelly, and author Rogers E.M.
+The 1953 roster of 31 members included Robert W. Eggleton (still an active member in 1990’s), Roger Borrup (editor of the newsletter), trip chairman Edward G. Kelly, and author Rogers E.M.
 Whitaker.

 One problem was getting electricity to operate trolleys.
 In 1952, a generator from New Haven gas-electric #9108 was obtained for $750.
 In 1953, 700 feet of wire was strung.
 1954 plans for a power supply were discussed using a power company 4800-volt line and a generator from Seashore Electric in Maine.